openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 - launch4j - http://launch4j.sourceforge.net/
 - NSIS - http://nsis.sourceforge.net/

 2.)
-Edit the three absolute paths in the file openstreetmap-setup.sh (in the calls to launch4jc and makensis)
+Edit the two absolute paths in the file josm-setup.sh (in the calls to launch4jc and makensis)

 3.)
-Start a cygwin shell and call ./openstreetmap-setup.sh
+Start a cygwin shell and call ./josm-setup.sh

 how the installer is build
 --------------------------
 First, wget will download the required files (e.g. the josm plugins) into the downloads subdir.
 Then jaunch4j wraps the josm.jar into a josm.exe, which makes registration of file extensions a lot easier.
-Then NSIS is called to create the actual openstreetmap-setup-x.x.x.exe.
+Then NSIS is called to create the actual josm-setup-x.x.x.exe.

 known issues
 ------------